GEOG 101 GRADING

 - From Chapter 1, you will discuss the contribution to the field of geography or to our knowledge of the world of a noted geographer, earth scientist or explorer not mentioned in class or in the textbook.
 Focus on the person’s contribution, not the biography and don’t refer to the person by his/her first name - as “Christopher discovered America in 1492.”
 Do not use Columbus, Magellan, or Da Gama.
 Consult the “Geography” and “Geographers” entry of any encyclopedia.

 - From Chapter 2, you will discuss the relationship of climate change to ONE of the following current events topics: (1) the spread of disease OR (2) the occurrence of severe weather phenomena OR (3) the global food supply.
 Be specific discussing the example you select.
 Document facts and opinions of others.

-- From Chapter 3, you will discuss any ONE natural process and how it is now deemed a natural hazard by government agencies and insurance companies.
+- From Chapter 3, you will discuss any ONE natural process and how it is now deemed a natural hazard by governmental agencies and insurance companies.
 Focus on “people interacting with nature” and discuss a preventative measure espoused by governmental agencies and insurance companies.

 4. Extra Credit.